sabookire/comp20-sabookire/security/README.txt

 README.txt
 Sylvie Abookire
+4/24/15

-security/index.html is a document that outlines security concerns associated with Elwin Ng's assignment 2 and 3 (reffered to as "Check-In Locations" application for comp20.
+security/index.html is a report that outlines security concerns associated with Elwin Ng's assignment 2 and 3 (referred to as "Check-In Locations" application) for comp20.